 If I link to your website, will you link to a friend’s website?

-Yes, this tactic would be construed against Google’s guidelines but you’ll find many link exchange private groups on Facebook.
+Yes, this tactic goes against Google’s guidelines, but you’ll find many link exchange private groups on Facebook.

-It takes time to build up relationships and it’s not really a scalable link strategy but won’t really cost you any more.
+It takes time to build up relationships, and it’s not a scalable link strategy but won’t cost you any more.

 Sponsorship of a local sports team is popular amongst many local businesses.